 Many people moving to Hong Kong want to know about the best modes of transportation.
-Many people opt to drive within the region, and for this reason Hong Kong has the highest density of vehicles per capita globally.
+Driving within the region is popular, and for this reason, Hong Kong has the highest density of vehicles per capita globally.
 The roads are in fair condition but typically very congested, and fuel can be very expensive due to the inefficient way of driving through traffic.

-If you have a young family or need to travel afar throughout the territory, you may choose to rely on a vehicle which can be convenient.
-However, many people go without and choose to use the reliable public transport system in place.
+If you have a young family or need to travel throughout the territory, you may choose to rely on a vehicle.
+While this can be convenient, many people go without and choose to use the reliable public transport system in place.
 Public transport in Hong Kong includes taxis, trains, ferries and so on.
 Public transport tends to be in good operational condition, usually clean and typically very safe, though it can get rather crowded.

 The Octopus Card, similar to London’s Oyster Card, makes public transportation all the easier, enabling travellers to tap their card on their preferred mode of transport.

 There are any number of social activities to take part in, from sports and health club activities like tennis, swimming, cricket, martial arts and plenty more.
-The nightlife is also fantastic in Hong Kong so there are plenty of exciting clubs, amazing restaurants and mellow bars or pubs where you can get to know your new friends.
+The nightlife is also fantastic in Hong Kong, with plenty of exciting clubs, amazing restaurants and mellow bars or pubs where you can get to know your new friends.

 Religious Worship in Hong Kong

 There are many different religions that are observed in Hong Kong.
-The official religions are Taoism, Buddhism and Confucianism, however there are very large Christian communities as well as Jewish and Muslim.
-Anyone looking to establish themselves as part of a religious community in Hong Kong will not struggle to find a place of worship and a group of like minded people to socialise, pray and learn with.
+The official religions are Taoism, Buddhism and Confucianism, however, there are very large Christian communities as well as Jewish and Muslim.
+Anyone looking to establish themselves as part of a religious community in Hong Kong will not struggle to find a place of worship or a group of like-minded people to socialise, pray and learn with.